Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ## Custom initialization and startup

-As of NServiceBus Version 5 you customize the endpoint behavior using the `IConfigureThisEndpoint.Customize` method on your endpoint configuration class.
+As of NServiceBus Version 5 you customize the endpoint behavior using the `IConfigureThisEndpoint.Customize` method on the endpoint configuration class.
 Just call the appropriate methods on the `BusConfiguration` parameter passed to the method.

 snippet:customize_nsb_host